mostlyobvious/squeeze/README.md

 Squeeze
 =======

-Run commands in isolated, one-time LXC containers.
+Proof of concept code spike to run commands in isolated, one-time LXC containers.

 Prerequisites
 -------------